I feel pretty certain that every person who has an anxiety disorder wonders “Why me?”

 And you, yourself, may know a lot of people who have an anxiety disorder and you don’t even realize it because so very few people talk about it.
 Most people keep their struggles with anxiety to themselves out in the real world, or share them only with their close family/friends or people in their “internet world” out of fear of being labelled crazy or weak.

-We already know that mental health, for anyone is difficult to deal with.
-No one wants to feel like they can’t talk about it or feels like people will judge them.
-It’s all about self acceptance and knowing that there is nothing to be ashamed of.
+We already know that mental health is a difficult topic for a lot of people.
+No one wants to feel “broken” or judged.
+But one of the biggest keys to recovery is acceptance and knowing that there is nothing to be ashamed of.
 Everyone needs a bit of help sometimes.
 Accepting support is one of the first steps to becoming the person you have always wanted to be.

 A lot more than you might think……